 Final rule; request for comments.

-We must receive any comments on this AD by May 10, 2019.
+The FAA must receive comments on this AD by July 29, 2019.

 You may send comments, using the procedures found in 14 CFR 11.43 and 11.45, by any of the following methods:

 Federal eRulemaking Portal: Go to http://www.regulations.gov.
 Follow the instructions for submitting comments.

 Mail: U.S. Department of Transportation, Docket Operations,M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.

 Hand Delivery: U.S. Department of Transportation, Docket Operations,M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.

 For service information identified in this final rule, contact International Aero Engines, LLC, 400 Main Street, East Hartford, CT 06118; phone: 800-565-0140; email: email@example.com; internet: http://fleetcare.pw.utc.com.
 You may view this service information at the FAA, Engine and Propeller Standards Branch, 1200 District Avenue, Burlington, MA 01803.
 For information on the availability of this material at the FAA, call 781-238-7759.
 It is also available on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2019-0393.